tcltk/tcl/doc/markdown/load.md

 # Bugs

-If the same file is **load**ed by different *fileName*s, it will be loaded into the process's address space multiple times.
+If the same file is \fBload\fRed by different \fIfileName\fRs, it will be loaded into the process's address space multiple times.
 The behavior of this varies from system to system (some systems may detect the redundant loads, others may not).

 # Example